 - Request payment every two weeks

-- Actively seek work and record your search on a work-search log
+- Actively seek work and keep verifiable information about your work-search activities

 - Be physically and mentally able to work